davidsneighbour/hugonewsletter.com/content/2019/10/index.md

 catimageintro: And here is a cat picture.
 This cat is silently judging you.
 ---

-# Hi there Guinea Pig!
+# Hi there, Guinea Pig!

 <small>Disclaimer: [The Oxford Dictionary](https://www.lexico.com/en/definition/guinea_pig) defines a Guinea Pig as "A person or thing used as a subject for experiment." and I am using this term solely with this definition ;]</small>